 - 50 minute sessions, for those that want to space out their learning due to busy schedules or finances.

-- 3 hour intensives, for those with time or distance constraints that want to learn all they can in single span of time.
+- Full day intensives (6 hours), for those with time or distance constraints that want to learn all they can in single span of time.

 Premarital Counseling FAQ